12 Tips for Team Building in the Workplace

 If your team improvement efforts are not living up to your expectations, this self-diagnosing checklist may tell you why.
 Successful team building—that creates effective, focused work teams—requires attention to each of the following.

-1. Clear Expectations.
-Has executive leadership clearly communicated its expectations for the team's performance and expected outcomes?
+Has executive leadership communicated its expectations clearly for the team's performance and expected outcomes?
 Do team members understand why the team was created?

-2. Context.
-Do team members understand why they are participating on the team?
+Do team members understand why they are participating in the team?
 Do they understand how the strategy of using teams will help the organization attain its communicated business goals?

 Can team members define their team's importance to the accomplishment of corporate goals?
 Does the team understand where its work fits into the total context of the organization's goals, principles, vision, and values?

-3. Commitment.
-Do team members want to participate on the team?
+Do team members want to participate in the team?
 Do team members feel the team mission is important?
 Are members committed to accomplishing the team mission and expected outcomes?

-Do team members perceive their service as valuable to the organization and to their own careers?
+Do team members perceive their service as valuable to the organization and their careers?
 Do team members anticipate recognition for their contributions?
 Do team members expect their skills to grow and develop on the team?
-Are team members excited and challenged by the team opportunity?
+Are the team members excited and challenged by the team opportunity?

 Do team members hold each other accountable for project timelines, commitments, and results?
 Does the organization have a plan to increase opportunities for self-management among organization members?

-7. Collaboration.
 Does the team understand the team and group process?
 Do members understand the stages of group development?
-Are team members working together effectively interpersonally?
+Are the team members working together effectively interpersonally?
 Do all team members understand the roles and responsibilities of team members, team leaders, and team recorders?

 Can the team approach problem solving, process improvement, goal setting, and measurement jointly?
 Do team members cooperate to accomplish the team charter?
 Has the team established group norms or rules of conduct in areas such as conflict resolution, consensus decision making, and meeting management?
 Is the team using an appropriate strategy to accomplish its action plan?

-8. Communication.
-Are team members clear about the priority of their tasks?
+Are the team members clear about the priority of their tasks?
 Is there an established method for the teams to give feedback and receive honest performance feedback?
 Does the organization provide important business information regularly?

 Do the teams understand the complete context of their existence?
 Do team members communicate clearly and honestly with each other?
 Do team members bring diverse opinions to the table?
 Are necessary conflicts raised and addressed?

-10. Consequences.
 Do team members feel responsible and accountable for team achievements?
 Are rewards and recognition supplied when teams are successful?
 Is reasonable risk respected and encouraged in the organization?
 Do team members fear reprisal?
-Do team members spend their time finger pointing rather than resolving problems?
+Do team members spend their time finger-pointing rather than resolving problems?

 Is the organization designing reward systems that recognize both team and individual performance?
 Is the organization planning to share gains and increased profitability with the team and individual contributors?
 Can contributors see their impact on increased organization success?

-11. Coordination.
 Are teams coordinated by a central leadership team that assists the groups to obtain what they need for success?
 Have priorities and resource allocation been planned across departments?
-Do teams understand the concept of the internal customer (i.e, anyone to whom they provide a product or a service?)
+Do teams understand the concept of the internal customer (i.e., anyone to whom they provide a product or a service?)

 Are cross-functional and multi-department teams common and working together effectively?
 Is the organization developing a customer-focused process-focused orientation and moving away from traditional departmental thinking?